-Internet, ARPANET, TCP/IP, World Wide Web, Packet Switching, Vinton Cerf, Robert Kahn, Tim Berners-Lee, Paul Baran, Donald Davies, history of the internet.
+Internet, ARPANET, TCP/IP, Packet Switching, World Wide Web, Vinton Cerf, Robert Kahn, Tim Berners-Lee, History of the Internet, Networking.

 If you do not agree with the answer provided to the question "Who invented the internet?", we encourage you to send us your own response so that we can make changes on our website.